talosdigital/TaskFlex/README.md

 TaskFlex has two main components, we have got a [front end] built in AngularJS and a [back end] developed in Ruby on Rails.
-TaskFlex’s back end is an **API** which uses 2 other services: [TDUsers] and [TDJobs], which handle user/ accounts logic, and the job marketplace logic, respectively.
+TaskFlex’s back end is an **API** which uses 2 other services: [TDUser] and [TDJobs], which handle user/ accounts logic, and the job marketplace logic, respectively.

 In order to clarify the above description, take a look at the following diagram: